Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

     * `AddMicrosoftIdentityWebApiAuthentication()` protects the Web API by [validating Access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens) sent tho this API.
 Check out [Protected web API: Code configuration](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-app-configuration) which explains the inner workings of this method in more detail.

-    * There is a bit of code (commented) provided under this method that can be used to used do extended token validation and check for additional claims, such as:
+    * There is a bit of code (commented) provided under this method that can be used to used do **extended token validation** and do checks based on additional claims, such as:
       * check if the client app's appid (azp) is in some sort of an allowed  list via the 'azp' claim, in case you wanted to restrict the API to a list of client apps.
       * check if the caller's account is homed or guest via the 'acct' optional claim
       * check if the caller belongs to right roles or groups via the 'roles' or 'groups' claim, respectively